Privacy Statement

 If we no longer require your personal information, and are not legally required to retain it, we will take reasonable steps to destroy or de-identify the personal information.

-2. How to access and control your information
+4. How to access and control your information?

-When processing a compliant, we will require you to provide us with information to confirm your identity before processing a request related to information we may hold about you.
+When processing a compliant regarding your privacy, we will require you to provide us with information to confirm your identity before processing a request related to information we may hold about you.

 We expect our procedures will deal fairly and promptly with your complaint.
 However, if you remain dissatisfied, you can also contact the Office of the Australian Information Commissioner as follows: